deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Recall it is,” Xiù said.
 She sat back down in her seat and was slid back into place behind the ship’s controls.
 She called up the routine recall jump checklist and worked through it.

 First, launch a beacon satellite.
 That made perfect sense, since they didn’t want to spend a couple of months flying all the way back out here after resupply.
-The little launch tube was in the back of engineering, and made a ringing sound as it drove the minisatellite out into space on a puff of compressed air, injecting it onto an orbit slightly tangential to *Misfit*’s own escape orbit.
+The little launch tube was in the back of engineering, and made a ringing sound as it drove the minisatellite out into space on a puff of compressed air, injecting it onto an orbit slightly tangential to *Misfit’s* own escape orbit.
 She double-checked its course, saw that it would drift out of the system in about ten years’ time, and moved on to the actual recall.

 Next, charge the jump engine.
 That was already done---Allison kept it permanently charged.
 Then select the desired beacon from the list.
 Again, easy: They had only launched one so far.
 Hit “recall”, hit “Confirm”...